 Martin Wale, MD, FRCPath, MBA, CCPE

-Deputy CMO and Executive Medical Director (Island Health)
+Executive Medical Director (Island Health)

-Medical Lead for the BC Medical Quality Initiative
+BC Medical Quality Initiative

 Trained in medical microbiology and public health in the UK, Martin spent most of his UK career in the Health Protection Agency before becoming a Fellow of the NHS Institute for Innovation and Improvement, working on Clostridium difficile and the “Productives” (Releasing Time to Care).
 In 2007, Martin joined Mid Yorkshire NHS Trust as Chief Medical Officer, and was recruited from that position to Vancouver Island Health Authority in 2009.
 He has been Deputy CMO, and Executive Medical Director in Quality, Patient Safety & Research, then in Medical Affairs & Research.
 Since 2014 he has also led the BC Medical Quality Initiative.